 Treatment of psychomotor agitation with benzodiazepines

-Drug selection — Benzodiazepines are used to treat the psychomotor agitation most patients experience during withdrawal and to prevent progression from minor withdrawal symptoms to major ones [22-25,28,32-37].
+Drug selection — Benzodiazepines are used to treat the psychomotor agitation most patients experience during withdrawal and to prevent progression from minor withdrawal symptoms to major ones [22-25,28,32-35].
 Diazepam (Valium), lorazepam (Ativan), and chlordiazepoxide (Librium) are used most frequently to treat or prevent alcohol withdrawal, but other benzodiazepines may be used .
-In general, long-acting benzodiazepines with active metabolites (eg, diazepam) are preferred because they seem to result in a smoother course with less chance of recurrent withdrawal or seizures.
+In general, long-acting benzodiazepines with active metabolites (eg, diazepam or chlordiazepoxide) are preferred because they seem to result in a smoother course with less chance of recurrent withdrawal or seizures.
 We recommend a symptom-triggered approach to treatment with benzodiazepines.
 (See 'Symptom-triggered therapy' below.)

-We prefer lorazepam (Ativan) or oxazepam (Serax) for the treatment of patients with advanced cirrhosis.
+We prefer lorazepam (Ativan) or oxazepam (Serax) for the treatment of patients with advanced cirrhosis or acute alcoholic hepatitis.
 The shorter half-life of lorazepam and the absence of active metabolites with oxazepam may prevent prolonged effects if oversedation occurs.
 In contrast, chlordiazepoxide has a relatively long half-life and may lead to oversedation in patients with severe liver disease.
 Treatment with agents available in parenteral form (eg, lorazepam, diazepam) may be necessary in patients who cannot receive oral medications.

 Given the recent trend of drug shortages, preferred agents may not always be available.
 A treatment algorithm for clinicians managing moderate or severe alcohol withdrawal without access to diazepam is provided (algorithm 1).